charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Javascript/Intermediate Javascript.md

 		- you'll need a forEach loop to add event listeners for more than one: `nodeList.forEach(element => element.addEventListener("click", (e)=>{...});` where *e* is event information of the specific element that triggered the event handler
 - for logic you can use `varName.addEventListener("click", (e)=>{...});`
 	- notice that event listener method appended to the variable name, and notice the thing listening for in quotes and the arrow function capability, *and the presence of e* which passes through event information accessible through dot notation or bracket notation.
+		- remember that arrow functions have implicit return values of what's after the arrow
 #### Handling User Input
 - for key input:
 	-